marc2332/iotaup/README.md

 A tiny, rustup-like version manager for [IOTA](https://github.com/iotaledger/iota).
 Download, switch between, and manage multiple IOTA releases (including release candidates) without touching your shell config.

+> **Note:** iotaup is aimed at developers who need to jump between IOTA toolchain versions locally or in CI.
+It is **not** intended for validator operators or other production node deployments, where you should follow the official installation and upgrade guidance instead.

 ## Setup

 ```sh